talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="exportCoupons"></a>
 # **exportCoupons**
-> File exportCoupons(applicationId, campaignId, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, batchId, exactMatch, dateFormat, campaignState)
+> String exportCoupons(applicationId, campaignId, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, batchId, exactMatch, dateFormat, campaignState)

-Export Coupons to a CSV file.
+Export Coupons to a CSV file

 Download a file with the coupons that match the given attributes.